 P.F.
 Chang’s is the biggest Asian full-service restaurant in the U.S. with about 6 percent of market share, according to Technomic Inc., a Chicago-based researcher.
 Benihana Inc. ranks second with 1.7 percent.

 P.F.
 Chang’s, which first opened in Scottsdale in 1993, was named for its founders Paul Fleming and Philip Chiang.
 The company’s fast-casual brand, Pei Wei, sells noodle bowls, salads and small plates such as crab wontons and chicken lettuce wraps.

 Centerbridge was founded by Mark Gallogly, a former Blackstone Group LP executive, and Jeffrey Aronson, who previously led the distressed-investing team at Angelo Gordon & Co.
 The private-equity firm last year raised $4.25 billion from investors for its second fund targeting buyouts and restructurings.

 P.F.
-Chang’s is getting financial advice from Goldman Sachs Group Inc. (GS) and legal advice from DLA Piper LLP.
+Chang’s is getting financial advice from Goldman Sachs Group Inc. (GS:US) and legal advice from DLA Piper LLP.
 Wells Fargo & Co.
-(WFC) and Deutsche Bank AG are advising Centerbridge, and Weil Gotshal & Manges LLP is serving as legal counsel for the private-equity firm.
+(WFC:US) and Deutsche Bank AG are advising Centerbridge, and Weil Gotshal & Manges LLP is serving as legal counsel for the private-equity firm.

 To contact the reporters on this story: Devin Banerjee in New York at firstname.lastname@example.org; Leslie Patton in Chicago at email@example.com